Meadows texts show Hannity and Don Jr. wanted Trump to end the January 6 riot - ExBulletin

 I push hard.
 I agree, Meadows replied.

-But when the president still failed to act, his eldest son contacted Trump’s chief of staff again, Jan.
-6 committee vice-chair Liz Cheney Elizabeth (Liz) Lynn Cheney said Brian Williams said the greatest concern was was “for my country” at the final MSNBC approval on Jan.
-6, the panel subpoena assistants who met Trump With the midterms looming, who can tell Trump to give up?
-MORE (R-Wyo.), Who read the series of texts during a hearing Monday night.
+But when the president still failed to act, his eldest son contacted Trump’s chief of staff again, according to Jan.
+6 committee vice-chair Liz Cheney (R-Wyo.), Who read the series. of texts during a hearing Monday evening.

 We need an oval office address.
 He has to lead now.
 It went too far and got out of hand, wrote Trump Jr.